Maldives beds for all reasons

-The Beach Villas have private beach access, panoramic treetop dining decks, outdoor bathrooms with rainshowers and gardens with inviting daybeds.
-The Water Villas have sunken ocean-view glass bathtubs and aquarium dining decks with all-glass tables allowing views of the deep blue beneath.
+The Beach Villas have private beach access, panoramic treetop dining decks, outdoor bathrooms with rain showers and gardens with inviting daybeds.
+Expect pale stressed-wood floors, novel leaf design fans and romantic gauze drapes for a mosquito-free night.
+The woody textures show off the orange settees by the work desk.
+The Water Villas – sheltered by curving wood panels for maximum privacy – have sunken ocean-view glass bathtubs and aquarium dining decks with all-glass tables allowing views of the deep blue beneath.
+Perch on a sun-drenched deck amidst playful neon-green cushions.
 As well as the usual array of water sports and diving there is also a surfing beach and an open-air cinema.

 Overlooking the resort’s organic garden is Leaf Restaurant offering food picked and caught only hours before it is served.
 There is also a sunset bar, an ice cream parlour and a glass-walled wine bar rising 6.4m out of the sea.
-The resort’s spa offerings are especially eye-catching, with four “nest” suites that blend in with the rustic surrounds.
-Try one of the signature treatments, such as a “Laamu Mineral Sand Poultice” or a “Kurumbaa Kaashi Coconut Rub”.
+The signature Sis Senses Spa offerings are especially eye-catching, with four “nest” suites that blend in with the rustic surrounds.

-In the Shaviyani Atoll, around one hour north of Male, take a look at The Viceroy Maldives (opened 2012).
-The sprawling 17-acre retreat inhabits the island of Vagaru with 61 spacious beach and overwater villas – the smallest of which offers 1,108sq ft of stretch space, plus a sunny outdoor terrace and refreshing plunge pool.
-All guests enjoy private sundecks, floor-to-ceiling glass windows, private pools, outdoor showers, free WiFi, and mini Macs.
-Five dining venues include a Moroccan-inspired treehouse lounge, wine cellar and beachside casual cuisine.
-Also expect an overwater spa, open-air yoga pavilion, a striking cantilevered pool and dive centre.
+In the Shaviyani Atoll, around one hour north of Male, The Viceroy Maldives (opened 2012) was closed by mid-2016, a possible casualty of the travel slowdown.
+The sprawling 17-acre retreat inhabited the island of Vagaru with 60 spacious beach and overwater villas – the smallest of which offered 1,108sq ft of stretch space, plus a sunny outdoor terrace and refreshing plunge pool.

 FAST FACTS / Hotel Contact List

-Room rates are not easy to pinpoint since most rooms are sold as part of a package that includes the flight.
-In addition, some resorts vary their rates according to the client's place of residence.
-There are also fluctuating Internet specials.
-In general room rates at smaller, less lavish islands, will start around US$250-$450, climbing to US$700 for two per night in a brand-name resort, and up to over US$1,000 a night or more for very upmarket resorts.
+Room rates are not easy to pinpoint since most rooms are sold as part of a package that includes the meals and, often, the flight.
+Look out for the best available rates (or BAR) online and check with your travel agent if not booking directly.
+In general room rates at smaller, less lavish islands, will start around US$250-$450, climbing to US$700 for two per night in a brand-name resort, and from US$1,000-US$2,000 or more a night at luxury resorts.